zoey9595/COMP1110-Railroad-Ink/admin/G-features.md

  - A simple placement viewer (Task 4)
  - A basic playable game
- - A basic playable game that snaps pieces to the board and checks for validity (Task 7)
+ - Single Player: A basic playable game that snaps pieces to the board and checks for validity (Task 9)
- - Generates basic starting piece placements (Task 8)
- - Implements hints (Task 10)
- - Implements interesting starting placements (Task 11)
+ - Multiplayer:  A human player can be able to play the game against a computer opponent.
+(Task 11)

 additional features...
+ - Add a "new game" button to restart the game directly.